9 Best Framing Nailers for Woodworking in 2025

 It’s a pneumatic framing nailer, so you’re going to need an air compressor to run one of these.
 It features a selective actuation switch which you can use to quickly change the firing mode from sequential to contact nailing and vice versa.

-The Metabor HPT NR90AES1 features a tool-less depth adjustment dial which allows you to vary the nail depth without adjusting the pressure at the air compressor.
+The Metabor HPT NR90AES1 features a very handy tool-less depth adjustment dial which makes it easier to adjust the nail depth without tinkering with the air compressor pressure.

-Loading nails into the nailer magazine is very easy and straightforward, requiring only two steps from the user.
+Loading and reloading the magazine is very easy and straightforward, requiring just 2 steps.

-First slide the nail clip through the back into the magazine, and then push back the slider at the size of the magazine and release it to hold the nails in place.
+First slide the nail clip through the back into the magazine, and then push back the slider at the side of the magazine and release it to hold the nails in place.

-The nailer doesn’t jam frequently, but in case it does, the open nose design provides easy access to jammed nails allowing the user to clear it up without difficulty.
+In terms of performance, the Metabo HPT NR90AES1 drives nails flush and rarely jams.
+But in case it does, the open nose design provides easy access to the jammed nail allowing the user to clear it up quickly.

 Metabo made the NR90AES1 very ergonomic as it weighs only 7.5 lbs which is not that heavy, it’s well-balanced and the rubber wrapped handles makes it very easy to grip and use the nailer.